yoyz/picoloop/README.md

 #### menu 2 ####

 The menu 2 is a more general menu.
-You can :
+You can:

 1. L/S   load and save a pattern  track or the 4 pattern track ;
 2. BANK  change the current bank which allow you to have more pattern.